- Aim/Focus

 -

-Does the scheme owner require ABs or oversight bodies to make summary accreditation/oversight reports (with personal and commercially sensitive information removed) available?
+Does the scheme owner require that summaries of oversight reports (with personal and commercially sensitive information removed) are made publicly available?

 Possible answers